po1sigala/live/01-Class-Content/19-PWA/01-Activities/08-Stu_Webpack-Loader/README.md

 Work with a partner to resolve the following issue(s):

-* As a developer, when I run `npm run build` the build should be successful.
+* As a developer, when I run `npm run build`, the build should be successful.

 ## Expected Behavior

-When I run `npm run build` the `dist` folder should be created and no errors should be displayed.
+When I run `npm run build`, the `dist` folder should be created and no errors should be displayed.

 ## Actual Behavior

 When I run `npm run build`, an error is displayed and the `dist` folder is not created.

 ## Steps to Reproduce the Problem

 1. Navigate to `Unsolved` folder in terminal.

-2. Run `npm i` and `npm run build` in terminal.
+2. Run `npm install` and `npm run build` in terminal.

 3. A error reading "Module not found: Error: path argument is not a string" is displayed in console and the `dist` folder is not created.
 The build is not successful.

 ---

 ## 💡 Hints

 How do you activate a loader in webpack?

 ## 🏆 Bonus

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

 * How can you create a custom loader?

 Use [Google](https://www.google.com) or another search engine to research this.